Manuel Tinio: The establishment of the civil and military government in Ilocos

 Captains Vicente Salazar, Jose Tombo and Juan Villamor were the deputy commanders.

 The establishment of the civil and military government in the Ilocos brought 15 months of peace in the region.
 The young general and his officers became social denizens sought after and regally entertained by the people.
 Being young, they caught the eyes of pretty señoritas of the best families in the region.
 The dashing Manuel Tinio, rich, handsome and a bachelor to boot, seized the moment with the many belles of Ilocandia.
 He was unforgettably charming and popular.
 In the 1950s, women reminiscing about their youth, and the Tinios, would look up and sigh, "how handsome they were."
 A grandmother from Ilocos Norte living in Baguio City could still passionately say in the 1960s, "all the ladies in the province were in love with the general."
 An old maid in Vigan proudly recalled in her twilight years of the 1970s the dashing general's visits every Friday afternoon when she was 14.

 With the Ilocos in stable condition, Gen. Tinio then went to Malolos to report to Gen. Aguinaldo and upon the request of Felipe Buencamino, Minister of Finance, turned over P120,000 that had been contributed by the citizens of Vigan.
-During his visit, everyone, particularly his fellow generals, admired and congratulated Gen. Tinio for having the largest and best-equipped army in the country!

 In October 1898 Gen. Tinio received his appointment as Military Governor of the Ilocos provinces and Commanding General of all Filipino forces in Northern Luzon.
 His army was formally integrated as an armed unit of the Republic.
-Thus he became one of only four regional commanders in the Republican Army!
+Thus he became one of only four regional commanders in the Republican Army.

 Upon his return to Vigan, Gen. Tinio marshalled his troops, all well equipped and completely in uniform.
 He assembled them in the town's main Plaza and made them swear to defend the new Republic with their lives.
 The next month, on Nov.
 11, 1898 Manuel Tinio was appointed Brigadier General of Infantry.